WHAT IS ASTIGMATISM? CAUSES, SYMPTOMS & ASTIGMATISM TEST

 Astigmatism can cause blurred vision when you are trying to focus on objects at long distances, such as road signs.
 It can also affect your vision for close activities, such as reading or sewing.
-If left uncorrected, astigmatism can lead to headaches, fatigue, squinting and blurry vision.
+If left uncorrected, astigmatism can lead to:

 HOW DO I KNOW IF I HAVE ASTIGMATISM?

 Take the Astigmatism Eye Test

 While you are waiting to see your optician, you can try the following at home:

 If you do not have astigmatism, the lines should appear sharply focused and equally dark.
 You may have astigmatism if some sets of lines appear sharp and dark, while others are blurred and lighter.
 Whatever your result, an astigmatism diagnosis can only be confirmed by an optician.

 Blurry vision may not always be the result of astigmatism, so you must seek an optician’s professional opinion.
 An optician will carry out a number of tests to understand your prescription.

 Astigmatism Correction Options

 If you have regular astigmatism don’t worry, it can easily be corrected with glasses or soft toric contact lenses.
 Toric lenses compensate for the individual differences in the shape of your eye, enabling light to focus correctly on your retina.
 Toric lenses can also correct short-sightedness and long-sightedness at the same time as correcting astigmatism